 Troubleshooting

-Claude says "tool not found" — Quit and re-open Claude Desktop.
+Claude says "tool not found" — Quit and re-open the client (full quit on Desktop).
 Tool discovery happens at startup.

 Claude says "subscription required" — Your tenant's plan no longer includes the Statistics MCP.
 Upgrade or revoke and re-issue on a covered plan.